pemiguel-dca/minitalk/README.md

 As you can see in the image this is how they communicate.
 The first parameter is the PID and the second is the message you want to send.
-The client also recognizes every character send, printing a message.
+The client also recognizes every character sent, printing a message.

 PS: The '.bonus' files are exactly the same as the others it's just a thing that 42School does to separate bonus from mandatory.